pfmarteau/DiFF-RF/README.md

 A running example exploiting 'donnuts' data is given in file testDiFF_RF_Donnuts.py

-The API documentation is described in the file html/DiFF-RF-API.html (generated using $ pdoc3 DiFF_RF.py --html --force)
+The API documentation (html àr pdf) is described in the file documentation/DiFF-RF-API.(html/pdf) (generated using $ pdoc3 DiFF_RF.py --html --force)

 Typical usage (close to sklearn api) is as follows: